The area behind the third stall garage always seemed.. lacking. What better way to spruce it up then a back breaking retaining wall!

 Along the foundation, where the wall begins, there is a need for a half-brick.

-I took some measurements, marked a straight line, and cut it in half using a in the .
-If I were to do this again, I would probably wear a instead of the I used.
+I took some measurements, marked a straight line, and cut it in half using a masonry disc in the angle grinder.
+If I were to do this again, I would probably wear a full face shield instead of the safety glasses I used.
 Often times throughout the project I took brick shrapnel to the face, which was nice.

 Like a glove!